• Skip to primary navigation

 Could I Replace the Cool Whip with Heavy Whipping Cream in this Jello Recipe?

 Yes, you can use either Cool Whip or heavy whipping cream in this creamy jello salad.
 Both options will provide a creamy texture and complement the jello flavors nicely.
+However, the flavor and texture of the jello salad may differ slightly depending on which option you choose.

 Cool Whip is a ready-to-use whipped topping that's sweetened and stabilized with ingredients like high fructose corn syrup and hydrogenated vegetable oil.